-Connecticut has submitted "infrastructure SIPs" addressing CAA section 110(a) requirements, for both the 1997 annual and 2006 24-hour PM{2.5} NAAQS.
+Connecticut has submitted "infrastructure SIPs" addressing CAA section 110(a) requirements, for both the 1997 annual and 2006 24-hour PM2.5 NAAQS.
 EPA has found Connecticut's infrastructure SIP submittal for the 1997 annual NAAQS to be complete, but has not yet issued rulemakings to approve the infrastructure SIPs for either of the NAAQS.
-Nonetheless, previous redesignation rulemakings issued by EPA for other areas conclude that section 110 elements not connected with nonattainment plan submissions and not linked with an area's attainment status are not applicable requirements for purposes of redesignation because a state remains subject to these requirements after redesignation.
+Nonetheless, previous redesignation rulemakings issued by EPA for other areas conclude that section 110 elements that are not connected with nonattainment plan submissions and are not linked with an area's attainment status are not applicable requirements for purposes of redesignation, because a state remains subject to these requirements after redesignation.

 CAA Subpart 1 of part D sets forth the basic nonattainment requirements applicable to all nonattainment areas.
-All areas that were designated nonattainment for the 1997 annual or the 2006 24-hour PM{2.5} NAAQS were designated under this subpart of the CAA and the requirements applicable to them are contained in sections 172 and 176.
+All areas that were designated nonattainment for the 1997 annual or the 2006 24-hour $PM{2.5}$ NAAQS were designated under this subpart of the CAA, and the requirements applicable to them are contained in sections 172 and 176.
 For purposes of evaluating redesignation requests, the applicable part D, subpart 1 SIP requirements are contained in sections 172(c)(1)-(9) and in section 176.

 States with nonattainment areas are required to submit a plan to reach attainment.
-Connecticut submitted an attainment demonstration for its portion of the annual nonattainment area in November 2008, meeting the requirements of CAA sections 172 and 176.
-EPA has not yet acted on that plan.
-Attainment demonstrations for the 24-hour NAAQS are due in December 2012.
+Connecticut submitted an attainment demonstration for its portion of the annual nonattainment area in November 2008, meeting CAA sections 172 and 176 requirements.
+See Section E.6 for further discussion regarding that attainment demonstration.
+Attainment demonstrations for the 24-hour NAAOS are due in December 2012.